Lyudmila Chursina

-Lyudmila Alexeyevna Chursina (Russian: Людми́ла Алексе́евна Чурсина́; born 20 July 1941) is a Soviet and Russian film actress.
+Lyudmila Alexeyevna Chursina (born 20 July 1941) is a Soviet and Russian film actress.
 She has appeared in more than 50 films and television shows since 1962.
 In 1981 she was a member of the jury at the 12th Moscow International Film Festival.
 At the age of 40, she is the youngest actress to receive the title of the People's Artist of the USSR.